BestTimesToVisit.com Logo

 Frequently Asked Questions

-For unparalleled game viewing, aim for the dry season, roughly from May to October.
-This is when the floodwaters from Angola arrive, concentrating wildlife around the permanent water sources, making them easier to spot.
+For peak wildlife viewing, aim for the dry season, roughly from May to October.
+This is when the floodwaters from Angola arrive, concentrating animals around the shrinking water sources, making them easier to spot.
 You'll see incredible concentrations of elephants, buffalo, and predators like lions and leopards, all drawn to the life-giving water.

-Beyond the main game drives, what are some unique ways to experience the Delta?
+Beyond the main game drives, what are some unique ways to explore the Delta?

 What should I pack to be comfortable and prepared for a Delta safari?

-Think light, neutral-colored clothing – khaki, beige, olive green are best to avoid startling wildlife.
+Think light, neutral-colored clothing that breathes well – khaki, beige, and olive green are your friends.
 Pack layers, as mornings and evenings can be cool, especially during the dry season.
-Definitely bring a wide-brimmed hat, sunglasses, high SPF sunscreen, and a good insect repellent.
-And don't forget your binoculars and a camera with plenty of memory cards and batteries – you'll be using them constantly!
+Don't forget a wide-brimmed hat, sunglasses, high SPF sunscreen, and a good insect repellent.
+Comfortable walking shoes are essential, and a good pair of binoculars is non-negotiable for wildlife spotting.

-How do I get around the Okavango Delta, and is it complicated?
+How do I get around within the Okavango Delta, and what are the typical transport options?

 How many days do you need in Okavango Delta, Botswana?